About Us India - Peru

 Political Relations

 India established diplomatic relations with Peru in March 1963.
 Until 1969, the Indian Ambassador in Chile was concurrently accredited to Peru.
 In September 1969, India opened its resident Mission in Lima.
 The first resident Indian Ambassador in Lima took charge in November 1973.
 India-Peru relations have traditionally been cordial and friendly.
 Since early 2000s, the relationship has acquired more economic and business content leading to a Joint Study on Feasibility of a Trade Agreement.
-Trade negotiations are ongoing with five rounds and an online inter-sessional meeting held so far.
+Trade negotiations are ongoing with seven rounds and an online inter-sessional meeting held so far.
 The multifaceted bilateral cooperation cover a range of areas, including health & pharma, energy & mines, textiles & agriculture, science & technology, defence & space, ICT & capacity building, people to people contacts & culture.
 India and Peru cooperate closely on multilateral matters.
 The 50th anniversary of the establishment of diplomatic relations between India and Peru was celebrated on 25 March 2013.
 During the ceremony, a special postal stamp depicting Taj Mahal and Machu Picchu was issued.
 A special event to commemorate the 55th Anniversary was held during the visit of Hon’ble Vice President’s visit to Peru in 2018.
 On the occasion of 75th anniversary of India’s Independence, a Special Commemorative Postal Stamp was released by Serpost in August 2022.
-In 2023, India and Peru celebrate 60th anniversary of the establishment of diplomatic relations.
-Various commemorative events are planned by both the countries to celebrate the landmark achievement.
+In 2023, India and Peru celebrated 60th anniversary of the establishment of diplomatic relations with various commemorative events.

-Recent VIP / VVIP visits from Peru to India: President Alan Garcia (1987) - Chief Guest for Republic Day; President Alberto Fujimori (1997); Minister for Foreign Affairs and Tourism Mr. Alfredo Ferrero (2006); Vice Minister for Defence Mr. Rafael Aita Campodonico (2009) to attend "Aero India 2009"; Minister for Trade and Tourism Mr. Eduardo Ferreyros (2011); Vice Minister of Environment Mr. Hugo Cabiese (2011); Vice Minister of Foreign Affairs Ambassador Jose Beraun Araníbar (2012); Vice Minister for Foreign Trade Mr. Edgar Vasquez (August 2014); Vice Minister for Foreign Trade Mr. Edgar Vasquez (March 2017), Energy and Mines Minister Mr. Francisco Ismodes (October 2018).
-Vice Foreign Minister Ignacio Higueras visited India on 15 April 2023 in order to participate in the second India-Peru Joint Commission meeting, co headed by Secretary (East) Shri Saurabh Kumar on the Indian side.
+Recent VIP / VVIP visits from Peru to India: President Alan Garcia (1987) – Chief Guest for Republic Day; President Alberto Fujimori (1997); Minister for Foreign Affairs and Tourism Mr. Alfredo Ferrero (2006); Vice Minister for Defence Mr. Rafael Aita Campodonico (2009) to attend "Aero India 2009"; Minister for Trade and Tourism Mr. Eduardo Ferreyros (2011); Vice Minister of Environment Mr. Hugo Cabiese (2011); Vice Minister of Foreign Affairs Ambassador Jose Beraun Araníbar (2012); Vice Minister for Foreign Trade Mr. Edgar Vasquez (August 2014); Vice Minister for Foreign Trade Mr. Edgar Vasquez (March 2017), Energy and Mines Minister Mr. Francisco Ismodes (October 2018).
+Vice Foreign Minister Ignacio Higueras visited India on 15 April 2023 in order to participate in the second India-Peru Joint Commission meeting, co-headed by Secretary (East) Shri Saurabh Kumar on the Indian side.
 From 3-5 August 2023, Vice Minister of Foreign Trade and Tourism Ms. Teresa Mera visited Delhi to attend the 9th CII-LAC Business Conclave and met with Commerce and Industries Minister of India, Commerce Secretary and Secretary (ED), MEA.
+Minister of Foreign Minister Elmer Schialer visited India from 16-20 March 2025 in order to attend the Raisina Dialogue.
+This marked the first ever standalone visit of a Peruvian Foreign Minister to India.
+He met with External Affairs Minister Dr. S. Jaishankar on the sidelines.
+Minister of Foreign Trade and Tourism Ursula Desilú Leon visited New Delhi from 18-21 March 2025 in order to participate in the 10th CII India-LAC Business conclave.
+On the sidelines, she met Hon.
+Commerce & Industries Minister Shri.
+Piyush Goyal and Hon.
+Minister of Tourism & Culture Shri.
+Gajendra Shekawat.

 Agreements:Many bilateral agreements have been signed by the two sides over the years, covering a wide range of areas.
-Some of the more recent ones include Customs Cooperation Agreement, Cooperation in New and Renewable Energy, Defence Cooperation Agreement, Establishment of a Joint Commission, Educational Exchange Programme, and MoU on Cooperation in Geology and Mineral Resources.
-Both countries are currently negotiating a Trade Agreement.
-So far five rounds of negotiations and one intersessional meeting have been held.
+Some of the more recent ones include Cooperation in the fields of peaceful use of nuclear energy, Customs Cooperation Agreement, Cooperation in New and Renewable Energy, Defence Cooperation Agreement, Establishment of a Joint Commission, Educational Exchange Programme, and MoU on Cooperation in Geology and Mineral Resources.
+Both countries are currently negotiating a Free Trade Agreement.
+So far seven rounds of negotiations and one inter sessional meeting have been held.

 Commercial Relations